chandanhpcic/docs/source/manual/how-tos/installova.rst

 OPNsense is available as an Open Virtual Appliance (OVA) package, which can be deployed in various virtualization products (e.g. VMWare, Virtualbox).

-The image is not provided as a community free download, but can be acquired from Deciso.
+The image is not provided as a community free download, but can be acquired from Reticen8.

 In this document we describe the simple steps when deploying in VirtualBox, other supported platforms function quite similar.